 That’s often your body’s signal that it needs more quality fats.
 Peanut butter is usually the easiest and seemingly benign choice, but the solution lies in solving the root cause.

-Remember, the latest research says fat is not the enemy (and really there is no enemy here — that kind of thinking only leads to the path of food obsession).
+Remember, the latest research says labeling foods as good or bad is… not good (and really there is no enemy here — that kind of thinking only leads to the path of food obsession).

 Reason #2: You’re eating a low-carb diet.